 Low water flow rates in shower/bath

 Low water flow rates in showers and bath tubs are a common nuisance that take the joy out of bath times.
 They cause you to use more time in the shower and thus waste time as well as energy.
 The tub takes longer to fill and more energy must be used because the water in the tub cools before the tub is filled.
+Understanding how to fix low water flow is very useful.

 Most times in our day, this problem is caused by state restrictions that manufacturers are facing when making shower heads.
 Bath tub faucets are also coming with restrictors to reduce the water flow rate.